freund0819-maker/Freund/README.md

-# FREUND0815 - 3D Artist Portfolio
+# FREUND0815 - Portfolio

-Welcome to your new futuristic portfolio!
+Welcome to your portfolio!

 > **A message from the developer:**
 > "I send my regards!
 Let me know if you want to add more renders or make any other changes to the gallery."